DataBiosphere/toil/docs/cwl/running.rst

 Besides the normal Toil options and the options supported by cwltool, toil-cwl-runner adds some of its own options:

-  --bypass-file-store   Do not use Toil's file store and assume all paths are accessible in place from all nodes.
+  --bypass-file-store   Do not use Toil's file store system and assume all paths are accessible in place from all nodes.
+This can avoid possibly-redundant file copies into Toil's job store storage, and is required for CWL's ``InplaceUpdateRequirement``.
+But, it allows a failed job execution to leave behind a partially-modified state, which means that a restarted workflow might not work correctly.
   --reference-inputs    Do not copy remote inputs into Toil's file store and assume they are accessible in place from all nodes.
   --disable-streaming   Do not allow streaming of job input files.
 By default, files marked with ``streamable`` True are streamed from remote job stores.
   --cwl-default-ram     Apply CWL specification default ramMin.